ak2906/Clique-Isp-program/README.md

     So the graph would have 4 vertices namely (0,1,2,3).
     The matrix with the size of the clique is passed to clique function.
     In clique function:
-       In this function first we take the vertices for which we have to check if a clique exists or not.
+       In this function vertices are randomly choosen for which we have to check if a clique exists or not.
        After this we check if there is no edge between 2 given vertices and also if they both belong to the clique set.
        If this condition satifies then failure occurs else success.